neondatabase/website/content/docs/README.md

 - `showLineNumbers` - flag to show on the line numbers in the code block.
 - `shouldWrap` - flag to enable code wrapping in the code block.
-- `highlight` - the string to enable highlighting single lines, multiple lines, and ranges of code lines
+- `highlight` - string to enable highlighting single lines, multiple lines, and ranges of code lines.
+Note that it also activates the `showLineNumbers` feature.

 Example: